 Testing Your Design with Wood

 Here's how you can test your design with on wood.
 Lay two pieces of lumber on the ground in a pointy V shape, and put a nail through the two of them to form a pivot.
-Then move the sides (legs) back and forth into a pointier and more gradual angles until you get a look you like.
+Then move the sides (legs) back and forth into a point and more gradual angles until you get a look you like.
 Then to see what the height would be, measure while it's still on the ground.
 From the point of the upside-down V, measure down the center of the V, down to what would be the center of the base.
 When you get something you're satisfied with, take a pencil and draw a line on your sample boards to show yourself what angle to cut from the plywood or metal to attach to the front and back edges of the peak of the A. cut and test a template for that.
 Finally, find out the length for the cross beams by putting a piece of wood across the A at the appropriate height and marking it with a pencil to show where to cut.
 The appropriate height varies slightly with the intended use of the structure.
 If your A-frame is to be a machine shed, you will built a much taller A with a much higher cross beam than if you are making a greenhouse.
-We built a big A-frame shed to store our snow-clearing tractor and our pickup truck, as well as lumber for our projects.
-For a greenhouse, you would probably want a cross beam about 7 to 10 feet up from the ground, so that you can hang plant baskets from it in the summer, and tack a temporary ceiling (of pol) on it in the winter to contain the heat and keep it close to the plants.
+We built a big A-frame shed to store our snow-clearing tractor and our pickup truck.
+For a greenhouse, you would probably want a cross beam about 7 to 10 feet up from the ground, so that you can hang plant baskets from it in the summer, and tack a temporary ceiling (of poly) on it in the winter to contain the heat and keep it close to the plants.
 Think about all these things as you design and as you tweak your plan until it works, or call in an experienced carpenter or friend to help you get it the way it needs to be.
 Delay cutting the lumber until you are sure your design (your sample A) is appropriate for the intended use.

 Cutting the Legs, Cross Beams, and Triangles for the A's